-While I have found traveling alone to be way more safe than it seems on the surface, arranging check ins takes very little effort and can be hugely rewarding should something unexpected happen.
+While I have found traveling alone to be more safe than it seems on the surface, arranging check-ins takes very little effort and can be hugely rewarding should something unexpected happen.

-Traveling independently in the best way to get to know yourself
+Traveling independently is the best way to get to know yourself

 Just go for it

 The final piece of advice for traveling independently is just go for it!
 You may never feel fully prepared to venture out on your own, but taking the first step will actually prepare you for the second one.

 It’s okay to learn as you go.
 If you spend your first trip within walking distance of your accommodations, that’s okay!
 Next time you will go farther.